ESG | Sustainability

 ESG Advisory Committee

-The purpose of the advisory committee is create cross-functional alignment on ESG objectives and decision making, to go beyond simply compliance and into long-term operational implementation.
+The purpose of the advisory committee is to create cross-functional alignment on ESG objectives and decision making, to go beyond simply compliance and into long-term operational implementation.

-Members of the ESG Advisory Committee:
+Members of the ESG Advisory Committee

 - Robin Schulman (Egroup)

-- Wendy Barnes (Egroup)
+- Rob Allen (Egroup)

 - Brian Robins (Egroup)